 C. Eric Davis

-Eric received his J.D. from the University of Michigan Law School.
-He served as a senior judge for the first-year Legal Practice Program and was managing editor of the Michigan Journal of Race & Law.
+Eric received his J.D. from the University of Michigan Law School where he was managing editor of the Michigan Journal of Race & Law.
 He received his undergraduate degree from Oklahoma State University where he was named the Political Science Department’s “Outstanding Senior.”
+Recognized by his peers as a “Best Lawyer in America” for 2021, Eric is an alum of Leadership Oklahoma City and the Oklahoma Bar Association’s Leadership Academy.
+He is also a past board member of the Oklahoma Bar Association’s Young Lawyers Division.

-Born and raised in Stillwater, Oklahoma, Eric now lives in Oklahoma City with his wife, Nadine, and their son, Nathan.
-He enjoys music, hiking, and spending time with family.
+Born and raised in Stillwater, Oklahoma, Eric now lives in Oklahoma City with his wife, Nadine, and their sons, Nathan and Zac.
+He enjoys music, hiking, PBS NewsHour, and OSU football.

 - Oklahoma State University (B.S., 2005, summa cum laude)